With the 70th Anniversary of Squaw Valley in 2019 &

 She is also a well-know travel writer specializing in Latin America travel including articles on Perú, and wrote the original Fodor’s Argentina Guide and updates on the Wine Regions and Patagonia chapters for six subsequent issues.

-Eddy is a board member of the future Sierra Nevada Olympic Wintersports (SNOW) Museum scheduled for construction at the entrance to Squaw Valley
+Eddy is president of the future SNOW Wintersports Museum scheduled for construction at the entrance to Squaw Valley (renamed in 2020 to Palisades Tahoe).

 and Your Ski-Loving Friends